The sewing machine is the "power tool" of sewing.

 If buying from a website like Gumtree or similar, ask that the person selling the machine demonstrate that it works before you buy it - even machines that are "still in the box".
 The first thing I would do is get the machine serviced to make sure it is in good working order before sewing.

-6. Computerised machines are more expensive than mechanical (non-computerised) machines, but they can have great convenience features
+6. Computerised machines are more expensive than mechanical (non-computerised) machines, but they can have very helpful features

-7. Shop around, find a store that has good staff
+8. Shop around, and find a store that has helpful pleasant service

 They're going to be even less helpful if you have to get an issue with your machine fixed.